El Corte Inglés: Suppliers

 In the field of texties, in addition to Induyco, the company created Confecciones Teruel in 1975 and Industrias del Vestido in 1976.
 Both companies got the majority of their capital from the Induyco group which itself was part of Investronica and Invesgen.
 Its creation was motivated by labor conflicts which occurred at Induyco during those years.
 In the field of supplying special materials for sale, the company created Mostoles Industrial in the same way as Induyco.
-Mostoles Industrial, unlike Induyco, retained El Corte Ingles as its exclusive customer while having a non-proprietary relationshi with it.
+Mostoles Industrial, unlike Induyco, retained El Corte Inglés as its exclusive customer while having a non-proprietary relationship with it.
 Mostoles is most well known for its production of kitchen furniture for the "Forlady" brand.

-On the side of real estate development, the company created Construcción, Promociones e Instalaciones S.A. in 1976, whose capital is derived in its entirety from the El Corte Ingles group, and which is responsible for the construction of new stores and renovation of existing ones.
+On the side of real estate development, the company created Construcción, Promociones e Instalaciones S.A. in 1976, whose capital is derived in its entirety from the El Corte Inglés group, and which is responsible for the construction of new stores and renovation of existing ones.